isamgalindo/Blood-bank/README.md

 # BloodBank
-Simple python console that you can interact withl.
+Simple python console that you can interact with.